hyperlane-dev/hyperlane-ai/dataset/dataset.md

         self
     }

-    /// Retrieves the first value of a specific response header.
+    /// Attempts to retrieve the first value of a specific response header.
     ///
     /// # Arguments
     ///